Palks-Studio/santeplusai/README.md

 ```
 santeplusai/
+├── docs/
+│    ├── README.md                      → General overview of the project and its architecture
+│    ├── OPERATIONS.md                  → Operations and usage guide
+│    └── SYSTEM_OVERVIEW_FR.md          → System overview
 │
-├── README.md                           → General overview of the project and its architecture
 ├── LICENSE.md                          → Terms of use and legal Framework
 │
 ├── worker/